kdan-mobile-software-ltd/leveret_auth/README.md

 # Devise Auth

-`Devise Auth` is a extension gem which provide various authenticate strategies
+`Devise Auth` is an extension gem that provides various authentication strategies

 ## Prerequisites